openmrs/openmrs-contrib-id/README.md

 * [openmrs-contrib-id-oauth](https://github.com/openmrs/openmrs-contrib-id-oauth) provides OAuth2.0-based authorization module for OpenMRS ID
 * [openmrs-contrib-id-sso](https://github.com/openmrs/openmrs-contrib-id-sso) provides single sign on authentication strategies

-This modules will be included by default using the development environment described earlier in this document.
+These modules will be included by default using the development environment described earlier in this document.

 ## Why We Built It: